HVTom/tremend_devops/ex3/README3.md

 # Create a dataset using the sql script provided in the folder 3-db/

-copy the populatedb.sql into the container:
+copying the populatedb.sql into the container:

-docker cp /home/toma/Desktop/tremend_devops/ex3/populatedb.sql postgres_container:/populatedb.sql
+ - docker cp /home/toma/Desktop/tremend_devops/ex3/populatedb.sql postgres_container:/populatedb.sql
-run the script to initialize the db:

-docker exec -it postgres_container psql -U ituser -d company_db -f /populatedb.sql
+run the script to initialize the db: docker exec -it postgres_container psql -U ituser -d company_db -f /populatedb.sql

 # Run the following SQL queries: